jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Yeah.

-Q: They'll do that if you tell them.
+Q: They'll do that if you tell them?

 A: Yeah.
 They'll say, you know, you're going to lose a few ounces.
 Because something gets stuck in it.

-Q: [unintelligible]
+Q: They tell you call, and then they ask to call up in the morning when they're not busy.

 A: Yeah, do it.
 I just take mine, I'll get my steaks or whatever.
 If I want cheap meat, I'll get the top round, bottom round, or chuck, and cut it up and throw it in my food processor.
 And that grinds it up in seconds.

-Are there any ground meat in the store that are acceptable?
-No. Well, not acceptable for regenerating cells, for reproducing cells, but for detoxification and energy, ground is fine in the store.
+Q: Are there any ground meat in the store that are acceptable?

+A: No. Well, not acceptable for regenerating cells, for reproducing cells, but for detoxification and energy, ground is fine in the store.
 But it's a hell of a waste of protein.

 Q: And on the chicken steak, all I get is just the breast, skinless and [unintellgible].